 That fleeting community we forged was so divinely feminine.
 Groups of ladies adopted solo women into their conversations; cold hands found stranger’s gloves being passed to them; outfits were adored, and stories of assault fell on compassionate ears.
-Young and old we stomped together hoping to spark some change.
+Young and old, we stomped together hoping to spark some change.

 The conclusion of our march led us to a marquee.
 There we listened to brave and harrowing stories of sexual assault and rape, of everyday misogyny and setbacks.
 The mood became solemn as we remembered the reality that lay outside of that night.
-The reality of trauma, harassment, the things we miss out on and the constant navigating of our own safety.
-It was a stark reminder that women live everyday distinctly aware of their gender, there are few reminders for men.
+The reality of trauma, harassment, the things we miss out on and the constant navigation of our own safety.
+It was a stark reminder that women live everyday distinctly aware of their gender; there are few reminders for men.

 On their website, Reclaim The Night declare the reason for the marches every year: ‘In every sphere of life we negotiate the threat or reality of rape, sexual assault and sexual harassment.
 We cannot claim equal citizenship while this threat restricts our lives as it does.
 We demand the right to use public space without fear.
 We demand this right as a civil liberty, we demand this as a human right.’